BANISHING BODY ACNE

 Sodium lauryl/laureth sulfate

-Your laundry products can also cause you to breakout
+Laundry products can also cause you to breakout

 Detergents, fabric softeners, and dryer sheets can clog pores and irritate follicles with synthetic fragrances and other chemicals.
 Detergents contain high-powered surfactants that would not be safe to use on skin, so when they don't get fully rinsed out of your clothes, they're getting transferred to your skin where they can get trapped in your pores.
 Usually this happens when too much soap is used in the wash cycle.
 Try cutting down the amount you use and see if it has an affect on your breakouts.
 You might also want to switch out one product at a time for a more natural or fragrance free product, giving yourself a week in between each one to assess.

-Evaluate your self-care routine
+Evaluate your personal-care routine

 Dirt and debris that accumulates on our skin throughout the day can get trapped in pores with sebum, sweat and oil, and if it's left for too long it can start to build up and cause congested pores.
 If you sweat a lot during a workout or just in general, you may need to rinse off more often than you think.
 I'm all for showering less to save your skin from hot water and soap, but everyone's different and some of us might need a quick rinse more often than others.
 Wearing tighter clothing and accessories (eg: hats, headbands, sports bras, spandex) can further exacerbate this process in the areas where friction is causing irritation to already congested skin.